Henry Grahn Hermunen

-Henry Grahn Hermunen (Helsinki 1963) is a contemporary artist living in Helsinki, Finland and Stockholm, Sweden.
+Henry Grahn Hermunen (born in Helsinki in 1963) is a contemporary artist living in Stockholm, Sweden and Helsinki, Finland.

 Biography

 He studied at The Academy of Fine Arts, Helsinki Finland between 1996–2001 and received a Master of Fine Arts.
 During 1998 -2000 he was a scholar at The Royal Institute of Art - Royal University College of Fine Arts in Stockholm Sweden.

-Since the late 1990s, he has created large-scale installations consisting of separate techniques or combinations such as: photography, drawings, sculpture, painting, light and sound, dealing with environmental and sociopolitical issues.
+Since the late 1990s, he has created large-scale installations consisting of separate techniques or combinations such as: photography, drawings, sculpture, painting, light and sound.
+Taking a poetic approach to environmental ecology, he has undertaken socio-political projects nationally and internationally.

+The freedom when creating art, gives chances and excellent possibilities for broader study and discoveries also in sciences such as philosophy, mathematics and physics the artist stated in a text directed to researchers and public.

 In an interview "Art about the beauty in Life", with Ny Tid (Finland) news magazine Henry Grahn Hermunen said: We live in the middle of a worldwide renaissance with global education through the internet.
 But for example, people work too much to have time to consume what they have.
 Medias role is crucial - they can obviously make people shrink.
-Joseph Pulitzer who founded the Pulitzer Prize and who sometimes acted dubiously himself, said a hundred years ago "that a cynical, mercenary and demagogic press will eventually create a people who are just as shabby as themselves".
+Joseph Pulitzer who founded the Pulitzer Prize and who sometimes acted dubiously himself, said a hundred years ago ‘that a cynical, mercenary and demagogic press will eventually create a people who are just as shabby as themselves‘".

 Henry Grahn Hermunen has exhibited at art venues including Art Forum Berlin, ARCO Madrid and at The Whitechapel Gallery London, as well showing solo exhibitions at Marina Gisich Gallery and at The Hermitage Museum in St. Petersburg.
 Swedish newspaper SvD Svenska Dagbladet wrote: Grahn Hermunen is the first North European Contemporary Artist invited to show his exhibition "Water table in a renaissance garden" in one of the halls of The Hermitage, a Museum considered to be one of the world's foremost Institutions.